Edward Octavius Sisson

 Edward Octavius Sisson (1869–1949) was an American classicist, historian, philosopher and university administrator.

 Biography

 He was born on May 24, 1869 in Gateshead, Durham to George Sisson and Mary Arnott.
 He married Astid Honoria, with whom he had a son Richard Alvin Sisson.
 He died on 24 January 1949, in Carmel-by-the-Sea, California.

 Education

 He completed his BSc from Kansas State College in 1886.
 He completed his BA degree from Chicago in 1890.
 He completed his PhD from Harvard University in 1905.

 Career

 He served as teacher and principal of public schools from 1886 to 1891.
 He served as lecturer at University of California, Reed College and Harvard University.

 He served as one of the Presidents of the University of Montana from September 1917 to August 1921.

+In 1947, Sisson was awarded an honorary degree from Reed College.